 Joe Parry, Cambridge Intelligence CEO, invited to discuss the effect of Big Data analytics on UK law enforcement with BBC Newsnight

-CAMBRIDGE, UK – 22 March 2013 – Joe Parry, CEO and founder of Cambridge Intelligence, the creators of network visualization and analysis technology, was invited by BBC Newsnight, a daily BBC Television current affairs program, to discuss the impact of Big Data analytics on UK law enforcement.
+CAMBRIDGE, UK – 22 March 2013 – Joe Parry, CEO and founder of Cambridge Intelligence, the creators of network visualization and analysis technology, was invited by BBC Newsnight, a daily BBC Television current affairs program, to discuss the impact of Big Data analytics on UK policing and security, especially the use of link analysis for law enforcement.

 Susan Watts, BBC Newsnight Science Editor, presented an investigation into the use of Big Data visualization and analytics on UK policing.
 The report initially focused on the use of visualization to disentangle vast networks of criminal activity.